CRISIS CARE & SUPPORT GROUPS

 Contact the church: 714-529-5544 ext.
 614 and a facilitator will return your call.

-A confidential, life-building, shame free, ongoing and continuous support group for men struggling with sexual temptations and addiction.
+A confidential, life-building, shame-free, ongoing and continuous support group for men struggling with sexual temptations and addiction.
 We are a group of men, led by men, to support other men, and at the center of it will be Jesus, who can be trusted above all others.
-Leave a message at the number above and group’s facilitator will contact you for a brief appointment and group meeting location.
+Leave a message at the number above and a group facilitator will contact you for a brief discussion and group meeting location.
+Zoom or in-person options are available.

 Mental Health Support